gabrielfreire/cs50_harvard/final_proj/README.md

 # utils.io

-This is a Web application that can serve as a general utility tool
+*utils.io* is a Web application that can serve as a general utility tool for better quality of life.

+#### A free registration is required to enable Premium utilities

 At utils.io you will find
-- Youtube video downloader
 - Random cat pictures
 - Random dog pictures or by breed
 - Random Chuck Norris jokes
 - Random Inspirational quotes at the main page
-- Pokedex, get pokemon details by name
-- Latest Hacker News
 - Find country's IP
-- TODO: more utilities (`json prettify`, `xml prettify`, `html prettify`, `js prettify/uglify`, `css prettify/uglify`)
+- Youtube video downloader **(Premium)**
+- Pokedex, get pokemon details by name **(Premium)**
+- Latest Hacker News **(Premium)**

+# Tech Stack
+This application uses Vanilla Javascript with a bit of jQuery for JS logic and Materialize CSS for styles in the front-end and Python with Flask in the Back-end with SQLite3.

+# Folder structure
+- Python and DB Files --- | `workspace/project/*`
+- Template files ---------- | `workspace/project/templates/*`
+- Styles ------------------- | `workspace/project/static/css/styles.css`
+- Javascript files ---------- | `workspace/project/static/js/*.js`
+- Favicon file -------------- | `workspace/project/static/favicon.ico`